garcia-sonia/walkies-knocklyon/README.md

 - Issue: My CSS code has no errors and has passed validation.
 However, after learning a lot of CSS best practices during the course of this project, I now realise that I could have made a better use of classes instead of targetting some recurrent elements by id (eg. most h2 headers have the same font-color and size).
 - Fix: If I had to start this portfolio project from scratch, I would reorganise some ids into classes in order to have a more simple and shorter CSS code.

+3. Intended outcome: No tapping issues on mobile devices.
+- Issue: Lighthouse flagged a potential tapping issue as the menu tabs would be very closed together for really small screens.
+- Fix: After testing on multiple mobile devices and asking my network to do the same, no issues were reported and there doesn't seem to be any tapping issues.
+Menu bar tapping is perfectly functional and menu bar items stay aligned on all screen sizes down to 314px wide.

 ### Post Development Testing

 - HTML Validator: https://validator.w3.org/nu/